jedevc/website/content/posts/virtual-filesystems/index.md

 ---
 title: "Virtual Filesystems"
 date: 2018-12-13
+description: >
+  Super easy and beginner friendly tutorial on how to quickly and easily use Python and FUSE to build virtual filesystems!
+A really easy way to get stuck into filesystem programming.
 ---

 Over the past few months, I've been learning quite a bit about virtual